mhnguyen222/mhnguyen222/README.md

 - 👋 Hi, I’m @mhnguyen222 but you can call me, My.
 - 👀 I’m interested in data analytics - progressive analytics.
-- 🌱 I’m currently learning R and GIS
+- 🌱 I’m currently learning Python.
 - 💞️ I’m still exploring on my journey on data :)
 - 📫 How to reach me via email: mhnguyen222@gmail.com
 - outside of this, I am a powerlifter and you can always count me in for food.